Differential graded motives: weight complex, weight filtrations and spectral sequences for realizations; Voevodsky vs. Hanamura: The main classification result

 2. Note that we do not construct any comparison functor $\dms\to \hk$ (or $\sv\to \hk$) explicitly.
 Yet if we denote by $\smc_{pr}$ the full subcategory of $\smc$ whose objects are smooth projective varieties, then we have obvious functors $\smc_{pr}\to K^b(\smc_{pr})\to \hk$.
 Note that the Voevodsky's description of $\dmge$ also gives a canonical functor $K^b(\smc_{pr})\to \dms\subset\dmge$.

 3. Exactly the same argument as used in the (first part of the) proof in fact immediately proves the following (general and well-known) statement.
-Let $r:C\to D$ be an exact functor (i.e. $C,D$ are triangulated categories); let $S$ be a class of objects of $C$ that generate it as a triangulated category.
-Then $r$ is a full embedding whenever it induces isomorphism $C(X,Y[i])\to D(r(X),r(Y[i]))$ for all $i\in \z$, $X,Y\in S$.
+Let $r:C\to D$ be an exact functor (i.e., $C,D$ are triangulated categories); let $S$ be a class of objects of $C$ that generate it as a triangulated category.
+Then $r$ is a full embedding if and only if it induces isomorphism $C(X,Y[i])\to D(r(X),r(Y[i]))$ for all $i\in \z$, $X,Y\in S$.

 We will use this statement for $S=\{[P],\ P\in\spv\}$, $C=\hk$ or $\hk\otimes \q$, below.

 \end{rema}